Monday, March 31, 2014

 3 oz pork or beef minced and marinated in soy, wine, sugar and cornstarch

-14 oz firm bean curd (dou fu), rinsed, drained and cut into 1/2” cubes
+14 oz firm bean curd (dou fu), rinsed, drained and cut into 1/2” cubes3 large cloves of garlic, minced

 1” x 2” pc fresh ginger, minced